artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of SpiralProfiler Node Graph](/wiki/assets/Screenshot_SpiralProfiler-NoOps_NodeGraph.png)

-Th scripts are organised as follows:
+The scripts are organised as follows:
 - 1024x1024px checkerboard
 - Transform operation with rotation=time and filtering of type Impluse (nearest neighbour, aliased pixel filtering)
 - The chain of 500 organizational nodes